 - Loading zones near buildings should be used for the posted time and then your vehicle moved to allow others to access the space.

 - Students should review the Student Parking Map before coming to campus to know where to park.
 There is no parking for students on Kenan Drive, D, E, G, or J lots.
 These were locations of a significant volume of student parking violations last year and the most number of tows.

 - If you aren’t sure where to park, call 336-770-3321 for immediate assistance

-UNCSA Police will enforce parking rules through citing violations, wheel locking vehicles (cost is $65 plus citation) and towing.
-UNCSA towing cost is $100 plus citation fine.
+UNCSA Police will enforce parking rules through citing violations, wheel locking vehicles and towing.
 Also, fees and other costs are charged by and paid directly to the towing company.
 If you are wheel locked for having no decal, you also will need to pay the full cost for a parking decal in order to park anywhere on campus or be subject to future citations, wheel locks, and possibly towing.

 Funding for signage, capacity and lot maintenance

 The Police & Public Safety Department has been replacing signage around campus to improve wording on the signs.
 Some work is still in progress.
 Work continues to improve signage, capacity, and maintain lots.
 Maintenance and improvements are funded by: